 This is my first time taking an online plus campus-based program.
 How will I know what to expect?

 Our program features an online, on-demand pre-orientation that introduces you to the learning platform you’ll use for your online classes.
 The orientation addresses campus resources, 24-hour technology support, academic success resources, and other helpful information.
 You’ll discover how to interact with other students in the class, how to engage with your professor, and how to navigate assignments.

-The on-campus portion of orientation gives you the opportunity to engage with professors and other students in person.
-You’ll get to know your faculty members, law school staff, peer mentors, student group leaders, and GGU alumni.
-Planned activities will provide you the chance to familiarize yourself with the campus and the vibrant surroundings in downtown San Francisco.
+The on-campus orientation gives you the opportunity to engage with professors and other students in person.
+Get to know faculty members, law school staff, peer mentors, student group leaders, and GGU alumni.
+Familiarize yourself with the campus and the immediate surroundings in downtown San Francisco.

 What technology is required to participate in online courses?

-You will need reliable, high-speed internet and a laptop or desktop computer with video conferencing capabilities, including a separate webcam or an integrated camera.
+You will need regular and reliable access to a computer and high-speed internet.
+You will need a laptop or desktop computer with video conferencing capabilities, including a separate webcam or an integrated camera.